Computing the shape gradient of stellarator coil complexity with respect to the plasma boundary: Introduction

 \section{Introduction}

-Historically, stellarators have been optimized with a two-staged approach.
+Historically, several stellarators have been optimized with a two-staged approach, including W7-X \citep{Beidler1990}, NCSX \citep{Zarnstorff2001}, and HSX \citep{Anderson1995}.
 In the first stage, the outer boundary of the plasma, denoted by $S_{\text{plasma}}$, is optimized based on physical properties of the magnetohydrodynamic (MHD) equilibrium.
 This task is performed with optimization codes such as STELLOPT \citep{Spong2001} and ROSE \citep{drevlak}.
 During the second stage, the currents in the vacuum region must be chosen to be consistent with the boundary obtained from the first stage.
 This is typically formulated as obtaining the currents in the vacuum region, $\bm{J}^{\text{coil}}$, given the magnetic field due to the plasma currents, $\bm{B}^{\text{plasma}}$, such that the total normal magnetic field on $S_{\text{plasma}}$ vanishes,

 where $\Omega_c$ is the vacuum region.
 This is an integral equation of the first kind, which is known to be ill-posed in the sense that a unique solution may not exist and a small change in the prescribed data, $\bm{B}^{\text{plasma}} \cdot \hat{\bm{n}}$, may result in a large change in the solution, $\bm{J}^{\text{coil}}$ \citep{Kress1989,Imbert2019}.
 Given the ill-posedness, the coils problem has been reformulated as a regularized optimization problem.
 Under the approximation that the coils are filamentary curves, this nonlinear optimization problem is solved with the FOCUS \citep{Zhu2018} and ONSET \citep{Drevlak1998} codes.
-If $\bm{J}^{\text{coil}}$ is assumed to be a continuous surface current supported on a toroidal winding surface, $S_{\text{coil}}$, a convex optimization optimization problem is obtained, which is solved with the REGCOIL \citep{landreman2017} and NESCOIL \citep{merkel1987solution} codes.
+If $\bm{J}^{\text{coil}}$ is assumed to be a continuous surface current supported on a toroidal winding surface, $S_{\text{coil}}$, a convex optimization problem is obtained, which is solved with the REGCOIL \citep{landreman2017} and NESCOIL \citep{merkel1987solution} codes.
 We refer to this technique as a current potential formulation, as the divergence-free current density can be expressed as the gradient of a potential function.
 Given the inherent ill-posedness in the coil design problem \eqref{eq:coil_design}, these coil optimization problems can be formulated to favor simple coil shapes that can be constructed at a lower cost.

 Decoupling the physics and practical considerations of a design in this way is thought to have several possible advantages.
 By initially ignoring engineering considerations, one may obtain a configuration with enhanced confinement properties.
 This approach may also enable one to explore a wider space of coil designs, allowing for multiple coil topologies or the incorporation of permanent magnets.
 A major shortcoming of this approach is the possibility of arriving at a configuration that cannot be produced with sufficiently simple coils or magnets.
 For this reason, it is favorable to integrate engineering considerations of the coils with stellarator equilibrium optimization.